NLDInterns2019/nld-pool-league/README.md

 ### **Closing a season**

+Closing a season requires an **admin** account.

-To close a season, you must be signed in as admin and are able to close a season via the 'Current Season' page.
+You are able to close a season via the 'Current Season' page.
 Click the 'Close Season' button on the lower left; an alert will appear asking if you are sure you want to close the season, if so, click 'OK' and the season will not be playable anymore unless a playoff is required.

 **CAUTION: This process cannot be undone.
 Once a season is closed, it cannot be re-opened**